bhovhannes/jestor/README.md

   expect(promise.then).toBeDefined()

   // when called with value other than 3, we'll not get a promise,
-  // as there is no jester rule defined expect(mock(2)).toBe(undefined)
+  // as there is no jestor rule defined expect(mock(2)).toBe(undefined)

   // assert if we really got a promise resolved with 6